-Marissa Thompson is an IES Postdoctoral Fellow with the Ford School of Public Policy at the University of Michigan.
-Her work focuses on the causes and consequences of racial and socioeconomic inequality, with an emphasis on understanding the role of education in producing disparate outcomes over the life-course.
-Marissa’s current research explores the Black gender gap in educational attainment, parental choice of segregated schools, and the causal effects of school district secession.
-She employs both descriptive and quasi-experimental quantitative methods using secondary data (such as longitudinal studies and large administrative databases) as well as novel primary data (such as nationally-representative survey experiments).
+Marissa Thompson is an Assistant Professor of Sociology at Columbia University.
+Her research focuses on the causes and consequences of racial and socioeconomic inequality, with an emphasis on understanding the role of education in producing disparate outcomes over the life-course.
+Marissa’s current research explores the Black gender gap in educational attainment, parental choice of segregated schools, and the causal effects of a first-dollar scholarship policy on college access in Michigan.
+She employs both descriptive and quasi-experimental quantitative methods using large national datasets and novel survey experiments.

-Marissa earned a Ph.D. in Education Policy and Sociology of Education from Stanford University, an M.A. in Sociology from Stanford, and an B.S.E in Chemical and Biomolecular Engineering from the University of Pennsylvania.
+Marissa was an IES postdoc with the Education Policy Initiative at the University of Michigan from 2021-2022.
+She earned a Ph.D. in Education Policy and Sociology of Education from Stanford University, an M.A. in Sociology from Stanford, and a B.S.E in Chemical and Biomolecular Engineering from the University of Pennsylvania.

 - Stanford University, Ph.D., Sociology of Education & Education Policy (2021)